tdewin/best-practices-guide/resource_planning/search_server_and_indexing.md

 section](http://helpcenter.veeam.com/backup/em/index.html?em_indexing_options.html)
 of the Veeam Backup Enterprise Manager User Guide

 ### How Veeam Indexing Works

-Veeam indexing creates a separate Catalog (index) file for each restore point, These index files can then be used by Veeam Enterprise Manager to support file browsing or searching without a need to mount the restore point to the mount server.
+Veeam indexing creates a separate index file in the catalog for each restore point.
+These index files are used by Veeam Enterprise Manager to support file browsing or searching without a need to mount the restore point to the mount server.
 Users can quickly search for files across multiple restore points viewing the required file history when looking for